Alex Bregman Player Props: Astros vs. Blue Jays

-The Houston Astros, including Alex Bregman (batting .211 in his past 10 games, with a double, two home runs, nine walks and seven RBI), battle starting pitcher Kevin Gausman and the Toronto Blue Jays at Minute Maid Park, Monday at 8:10 PM ET.
+The Houston Astros and Alex Bregman, who went 1-for-4 last time in action, battle Chris Bassitt and the Toronto Blue Jays at Minute Maid Park, Tuesday at 8:10 PM ET.

-In his last game he had a hitless performance (0-for-3 with an RBI) against the Rangers.
+In his previous game he had a one-hit performance (1-for-4) against the Blue Jays.

 Alex Bregman Game Info & Props vs. the Blue Jays